Timothy Björklund

 Timothy Björklund, also known as Timothy Berglund, is an American artist, animator, story writer, art director, and director of animated film and television from the United States.
-His sole movie to date, Teacher's Pet, was nominated for a Golden Satellite Award in 2005.
+A two-time Emmy Award winner for his work on the television series Teacher's Pet, his sole movie to date, the spin-off feature Teacher's Pet, was nominated for a Golden Satellite Award in 2005.

 Personal life

 Björklund was born in San Francisco, California, United States.
+He began drawing cartoons at a young age and decided to pursue a career in animation after seeing a Betty Boop cartoon when he was 16.
 He graduated from California Institute of the Arts with a Bachelor of Fine Arts in Film Graphics/Experimental Animation in 1982 and a Master of Fine Arts degree in 1984.
 He is of Icelandic heritage.
+As of 2012, Björklund divides his time between the United States and Ireland.

 Career

-Björklund's television career began in 1993 when he wrote and directed dozens of episodes of the Nickelodeon animated series Rocko's Modern Life.
-In 2000, Björklund directed some episodes of the Disney animated children's television series Teacher's Pet before directing the 2004 spin-off movie.
+Björklund entered the professional animation industry in 1984 as an assistant animator for Colossal Pictures, before moving into directing four years later.
+His television career gained prominence in 1993 when he wrote and directed dozens of episodes of the Nickelodeon animated series Rocko's Modern Life.

+In 2000, Björklund directed episodes of the Disney animated children's television series Teacher's Pet, which earned him two Emmy Awards in the Outstanding Animation category.
+He subsequently directed its 2004 spin-off movie.
 Between 2004 and 2006, he directed all 39 episodes of the Disney animated series Brandy & Mr. Whiskers, of which he was executive producer.

+In 2011, he directed the Nick Jr. series Olivia at Brown Bag Films.
+The following year, in 2012, he was appointed Director of the Dublin-based studios of Kavaleer Productions.